 The bathtub curve reliability theory suggests equipment failure rates are higher when the hardware is new to the market, decreases in the middle of the product’s life cycle and increase again toward the End of Service Life (EOSL).
 Although the bathtub failure curve is typically accurate for products beyond IT infrastructure, it doesn’t apply to all data centre equipment.

 At Service Express, we’ve collected over 20 years of service ticket data from over half a million devices to understand equipment longevity and reliability.
 The data shows that critical and non-critical server and storage failures don’t follow the bathtub curve reliability theory as expected.
 Instead, most equipment remains highly reliable for over 10 years.

 Evaluating your hardware refresh cycle

-Now that we know data center equipment is reliable beyond the typical 3-to-5-year refresh cycle, what’s the best action plan for your organization?
+Now that we know data centre equipment is reliable beyond the typical 3-to-5-year refresh cycle, what’s the best action plan for your organisation?
 Below are several options to help inform your next hardware refresh initiative.

 Purchase new equipment

 It may increase productivity, capacity, compatibility and speed (depending on the product)